mariosmant/poc-fintech/SECURITY.md

 > **Status:** Proof of Concept.
 This repository is **not** production-ready
 > and must not be used to handle real money, real PII, or real credentials.
 > It is an architectural showcase aligned with — but not certified against —
-> NIST SP 800-53 Rev 5, SOG-IS Crypto Evaluation Scheme, SOC 2 Type II, and
+> NIST SP 800-53 Rev 5, SOC 2 Type II, and
 > OWASP ASVS L2.
-Any language like "NIST/SOG-IS hardened" in this repo means
+Any language like "NIST hardened" in this repo means
 > "applies controls drawn from those frameworks", not formal attestation.

 ## Reporting a Vulnerability